When you’ve damaged stainless steel needing a weld repair.

 Your machine needs to produce enough amperage to melt the wire and the stainless steel base metal.
 Welding stainless steel with flux core wire needs a decent amount of heat output from the welder to weld well.

 YouTube Video Showing Blue Demon Flux Core Stainless Steel Wire

-I found an excellent YouTube video on welding stainless with flux core that I hope you will enjoy.
-If you have not welded stainless steel flux core before it will set you up nicely.
+Here’s an excellent YouTube video on welding stainless with flux core that you should enjoy.
+If you’ve not welded stainless steel flux core before it’ll set you up nicely.

 In the below nine and a half minute video Bob Moffat, welding instructor observed while welding stainless steel with flux core wire;